Morph: A Motion-free Physics Optimization Framework for Human Motion Generation: Experiment

 \subsection{Implementation Details}

 \textbf{Training Setup.} We implement Morph based on PyTorch.
 The NVIDIA's Isaac Gym is used as the physics simulator.
-Rather than using real motion data, we train Morph on synthetic motion data produced by a pre-trained model, increasing the motion data volume to three times the original.
-In the training phase of MPR module (Stage 1), we use the Adam optimizer with a batch size of $64$ and a learning rate of $4\times 10^{-5}$.
+During the MPR module's training phase (Stage 1), we employ the Adam optimizer, with a batch size of 64 and a learning rate of $4\times 10^{-5}$.
 During the finetuning of motion generator (Stage 2), we follow the original training setup, only adjusting the learning rate to $1 \times 10^{-5}$.
-For hyper-parameters setting, we set $w_{\theta}$, $w_{q}$, $w_v$ and $w_w$ (Eq.~\ref{eq2}) to $0.5$, $0.3$, $0.1$ and $0.1$, $\alpha_{\theta}$, $\alpha_{q}$, $\alpha_v$ and $\alpha_w$ (Eq.~\ref{eq2}) to $100$, $10$, $0.1$ and $0.1$, $\gamma$ (Eq.~\ref{eq5}) is set to $0.1$ and the imitation selection threshold $\tau$ is set to $0.5$.
+For hyper-parameters setting, we set $w_{\theta}$, $w_{q}$, $w_v$ and $w_w$ (Eq.~\ref{eq2}) to $0.5$, $0.3$, $0.1$ and $0.1$, $\alpha_{\theta}$, $\alpha_{q}$, $\alpha_v$ and $\alpha_w$ (Eq.~\ref{eq2}) to $100$, $10$, $0.1$ and $0.1$ and the imitation selection threshold $\tau$ is set to $0.5$.
 All our experiments are conducted on 8 Tesla V100 GPUs.
 Further details on implementation and hyperparameter analysis are provided in the Appendix.

 \textbf{Data Preprocessing. } In text-to-motion generation, some motion sequences involve environmental interactions, such as sitting down, climbing stairs, and swimming, which cannot be simulated by current physical simulator.
 Therefore, we annotate each text description in HumanML3D \cite{Guo_2022_CVPR} based on its semantic content.
 Text Descriptions involving interaction-based motions are labeled as `$0$', while other descriptions are labeled as `$1$'.
 Text labeled as `$1$' will be used to train the MPR module in Stage 1.
 We will release this annotation on HumanML3D in the final version.